AdobeDocs/experience-manager-learn.en/help/sites/content-fragments/understand-content-fragments-and-experience-fragments.md

 ---
 title: Understand Content Fragments and Experience Fragments
-description: Adobe Experience Manager's Content Fragments and Experience Fragments may seem similar on the surface, but each play key roles in different use cases.
-Learn how Content Fragments and Experience Fragments are similar, different, and when and how to use each.
+description: Learn the similarities and differences between Content Fragments and Experience Fragments, and when and how to use each type.
 sub-product: assets, sites, content services
 feature: Content Fragments, Experience Fragments
 topics: headless